SmartSwap: Swap-Based Memory Optimization for LLM Training under Varying Operator Sequences

 \subsubsection{Pre-trigger Swap-in}

-For each swap operation, it is crucial to carefully determine the timing.
-We first discuss swap-in, as determining its start time is more complex due to the dependency of operators that require the swapped-in tensor on its completion, as well as the inherent delay in transferring data from the host to the device.
-To prevent performance degradation caused by swap-in operations blocking execution, we must carefully pre-trigger them.
-We use our simulator to achieve this goal from a global perspective.
+Determining the timing of each swap operation is crucial.
+We first focus on swap-in, which is more complex due to dependencies on the tensor and the inherent host-to-device transfer delay.
+To avoid execution stalls, swap-ins must be carefully pre-triggered, which we achieve using our simulator.

-The simulator takes the CL as input, processing each candidate in descending order based on their score.
-For a given candidate, the required swap-in time can be calculated as
+The simulator processes the CL in descending score order.
+For each candidate, the required swap-in time is